 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 SFAS No. 157 applies to reporting periods beginning after November 15, 2007.
+KPE adopted

-KPE adopted SFAS No. 157 during the first quarter of 2008.
+SFAS No. 157 during the first quarter of 2008.
 SFAS No. 157 did not have a material impact on the financial statements of KPE.

 In October 2008, the FASB issued FASB Staff Position No. 157-3 (FSP No. 157-3), Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active.
 FSP No. 157-3 clarifies the application of SFAS No. 157 in a market that is not active and provides an example to illustrate key considerations in determining the fair value of a financial asset when the market for the financial asset is not active.
-FSP No. 157-3 was effective upon issuance and did not have a material impact on KPE's financial statements.
+KPE adopted FSP No. 157-3 during the quarter ended December 31, 2008.
+FSP No. 157-3 did not have a material impact on KPE's financial statements.

 In April 2009, the FASB issued FSP No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions that are not Orderly.
 FSP No. 157-4 provides additional guidance for estimating fair value in accordance with SFAS No. 157 when the volume and level of activity for the asset or liability have significantly decreased.
 FSP No. 157-4 also includes guidance on identifying circumstances that indicate a transaction is not orderly.
-FSP No. 157-4 is effective for interim and annual periods ending after June 15, 2009 and shall be applied prospectively.
-KPE is currently evaluating the impact of adopting FSP No. 157-4 on its financial statements.
+KPE adopted FSP No. 157-4 during the quarter ended June 30, 2009.
+FSP No. 157-4 did not have a material impact on the financial statements of KPE.